Skip to main content

 Managed Kubernetes clusters can receive logs — cluster logs, container logs, and audit logs.

 The cluster logs display events that happen to the cluster.
 For example, creating a cluster, changing node groups, updating certificates and versions.
-If a request was performed automatically, for example, a scheduled certificate update occurred, this action will also be logged.
-You can check the cluster logs in the control panel.
+If a request was executed automatically, for example, a scheduled certificate update occurred, this action will also be included in the logs.
+You can view the cluster logs in the Event Log in the Control Panel.

 Container logs include events that happen to containers.
 For example, the creation and deletion of a container.
-Container log files are stored in the directory /var/log/pods/ or /var/log/containers.
-Logs of an individual container can be viewed with kubectl logs <container_name>where <container_name> — container name.
-If there are many containers in a Managed Kubernetes cluster, you can configure container logs to be received via Filebeat.
+Container log files are stored in /var/log/pods/ or /var/log/containers.
+You can view the logs of an individual container using kubectl logs <container_name>, where <container_name> is the container name.
+If there are many containers in a Managed Kubernetes cluster, you can configure to receive container logs via Filebeat.

 Audit logs display events that occur in the cluster.
 For example, in pods or services.
 These events can be triggered by users, applications, or Control Plane.
-The list of events that are logged and the parameters of these events depend on the policy (audit policy).
-The policy that applies to Managed Kubernetes audit logs can be found in Selectel documentation on the GitHub site.
+The list of events that are logged and the parameters of these events depend on the audit policy.
+The policy that applies to Managed Kubernetes audit logs can be found in the Selectel documentation on the GitHub site.

 Audit logs can be stored in a log storage and analysis system.
-For example, in external data stores (such as Elasticsearch or Stackdriver) or in a SIEM system (such as MaxPatrol SIEM or KUMA).
-To retrieve audit logs from a Managed Kubernetes cluster in a log storage and analysis system, customize the integration.
+For example, in external data stores (for example, Elasticsearch or Stackdriver) or in a SIEM system (for example, MaxPatrol SIEM or KUMA).
+To receive audit logs from the Managed Kubernetes cluster in a log storage and analysis system, configure the integration.

 View cluster logs

-2. Open the cluster page → tab Logs.
+2. Open the cluster page → Event Log tab.

-3. View the status of cluster events in the event row → column Status.
+3. View the status of cluster events in the Event row → Status column.

 IN_PROGRESSThe event is executed